-- 2. Clause (4) in the second sentence of Section 6(f)(ii) is hereby amended to delete the words "extraordinary or." - 3.
-Section 12(b) is hereby deleted and replaced with the following provision: - (b) Whenever shares of Company Stock are to be delivered pursuant to an Award, the Company shall have the right to require the Participant to remit to the Company in cash an amount sufficient to satisfy any federal, state and local withholding tax requirements related thereto.
+- (a) Whenever cash is to be paid pursuant to an Award, the Company shall have the right to deduct therefrom an amount sufficient to satisfy any federal, state and local withholding tax requirements related thereto. - (b) Whenever shares of Company Stock are to be delivered pursuant to an Award, the Company shall have the right to require the Participant to remit to the Company in cash an amount sufficient to satisfy any federal, state and local withholding tax requirements related thereto.
 With the approval of the Committee and subject to applicable law, a Participant may satisfy the foregoing requirement by electing to have the Company withhold from delivery shares of Company Stock having a value equal to the minimum amount of tax required to be withheld or such other amount that will not cause adverse accounting consequences for the Company and is permitted under applicable withholding rules promulgated by the Internal Revenue Service or another applicable governmental entity.
 Such shares shall be valued at their Fair Market Value on the date of which the amount of tax to be withheld is determined.
 Fractional share amounts shall be settled in cash.
-Such a withholding election may be made with respect to all or any portion of the shares to be delivered pursuant to an Award. - 4.
-General Terms and Conditions.
-All other terms and conditions of the Plan, not amended hereunder, shall remain in full force and effect, as applicable. - 5.
-This Amendment shall be governed by and construed in accordance with the laws of the State of Delaware (without giving effect to the choice of law principles thereof).
+Such a withholding election may be made with respect to all or any portion of the shares to be delivered pursuant to an Award.